-We run beginners courses each year split between indoor and outdoor.
-Currently we charge £45 for Juniors and £60 Adults for a five week course with all equipment supplied.
-We have club bows available for both senior and junior recurve and compound disciplines.
+We run a number of beginners’ courses each year.
+Each course is delivered over two Sunday afternoons, outdoors at Wicken.
+Currently we charge £45 for Juniors and £60 Adults and all equipment is supplied.
+We have club bows available for both senior and junior recurve, and compound disciplines.

 A form for requesting more information is at the bottom of this page, below a few FAQs.

 Will I need to buy anything before starting the beginners course?

 No, the club will supply all the equipment – normally you will not need to buy anything.

 Wear clothes that are comfortable and appropriate for the expected weather conditions.
 Footwear should not be open toed (just in case you drop an arrow) and clothing should be relatively tight fitting for your upper body (so it doesn’t get caught by the bow string).

 I have found a bow on Ebay/Amazon/Wish that looks to be a bargain, should I save myself some money and get it before starting the beginners course?

 We would suggest you wait until after you have completed the course and got some experience before buying any equipment – the bow should be matched to your capabilities to enable you to get the most out of it and avoid risk of injuries.